 "A commitment was made, but it is perceived to be at risk because fewer and fewer people are participating in the hub.
 The enthusiasm with which it started has been lost."
-Member of the hub in Valencia

-It is considered that the exercise of listening, which is central in the work of the Commission, managed to convey justice to victims and constitutes a real hope that the truth of victims abroad will be helpful for peacebuilding in Colombia.
+Member of the hub in Valencia is central in the work of the Commission, managed to convey justice to victims and constitutes a real hope that the truth of victims abroad will be helpful for peacebuilding in Colombia.
 Providing visibility for exile and the stories told also contributes to a symbolic reparation and recognition of victims.